o3de/o3de.org/content/docs/learning-guide/tutorials/remote-repositories/create-remote-repository.md

 **Auto upload your release archive to Github**

-To automatically upload your release archive zip to Github you need to provide a release `tag_name` and your github token.
+Upload your release zip to GitHub by providing a release `tag_name` and your GitHub token.

-To allow auto update to github you need to provide the following information:
+To allow auto update to GitHub you need to provide the following information:
 - `--repo-path`: the absolute path to your remote repository's `repo.json` file
 - `--add-gem`: the path to the directory to where the actual gem you want to add is located
-- `--release-archive-path`: the path to where you want to place your .zip archive; we recommend placing it in the Gems folder inside your remote repository folder.
+- `--release-archive-path`: the save location of generated zip.
+We recommend placing it outside of the repository so it isn't checked in by accident
-- `--upload-git-release-tag`: the tag_name of the release end point where your are uploading your release archive zip to.
+- `--upload-git-release-tag`: the tag_name GitHub uses when creating a release.
+We recommend a version number; for example "v1.0.0"

 {{< note >}}
-1. `--release-archive-path` command can only be used after you call the `--add-gem` command.
+1. `--release-archive-path` command can only be use after you call the `--add-gem` command.
 See below example:<br>
-2. Your Github Token must allow repo content read and write access.
-Press right button on mouse to paste your Github token.
+2. Your GitHub Token must allow repo content read and write access.
+Press right button on mouse to paste your GitHub token.
 {{< /note >}}

 ```
 o3de.bat edit-repo-properties --repo-path "C:\remote-repo\repo.json" --add-gem "C:\remote-repo\Gems\MyGem" --release-archive-path "C:\remote-repo\Gems" --upload-git-release-tag v1.0.0
 ```

-O3DE Engine will prompt you for your Github token.
-If the release `tag_name` you entered already exist on Github, `--upload-git-release-tag` will upload your zip as a new release asset to the existing release.
-If the release tag doesn't exist, this command will create a new relesae with the `tag_name` you provided and upload your release archive zip to this new release.
+O3DE Engine will prompt you for your GitHub token.
+GitHub releases need a tag.
+If the `tag_name` already exists on GitHub, the command will add your zip to the existing release.
+Otherwise, this command will publish the zip to a new release.

-After you upload your Gem to Github, other users that have added your remote repository will be able to download it using the Project Manager and o3de CLI.
-Users can navigate to Remote Sources to download associated Gems.
+After uploading Gem to GitHub, other users should be able to download this Gem.
+In Project Manager remote sources add remote repository URI to download associated Gems.
+Otherwise use the O3DE CLI to download associated Gem.

 **Create a release archive using download prefix.**

-To upload your release to a different version control platform other than Github, you can use the `--download-prefix` command.
+To upload your release to a different version control platform other than GitHub, you can use the `--download-prefix` command.

 - The `o3de.bat` tool expects a `download prefix` which is the URI for the folder your archive will be available in.
-For a release in a Github repository, the `download prefix` looks like this:
+For a release in a GitHub repository, the `download prefix` looks like this:

     `https://github.com/<YourGitAccount>/<RemoteRepoName>/releases/download/<ReleaseTag>`

 To create a release archive, you will need to provide the following information:
 - `--repo-path`: the absolute path to your remote repository's `repo.json` file
 - `--add-gem`: the path to the directory to where the actual gem you want to add is located
-- `--release-archive-path`: the path to where you want to place your .zip archive; we recommend placing it in the Gems folder inside your remote repository folder.
+- `--release-archive-path`: the save location of generated zip.
+We recommend placing it outside of the repository so it isn't checked in by accident
 - `--download-prefix`: the URI where your gem archive can be downloaded from.
 You must know where your zip will be available for download before you actually create the archive zip.

 {{< note >}}